Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{S}{teganography} is an art and science hiding confidential messages in everyday and innocuous objects \cite{2009Steganography}, e.g., images, videos, audio, and texts.
-In recent years, the rapid advance of 3D technologies has promoted the widespread use of 3D models in VR, 3D printing, and so forth.
-Based on this fact, 3D models can serve as ideal message hosts for steganography.
-Currently, 3D models are typically represented in three fashions, namely point clouds, polygon meshes, and voxels \cite{Qi_2017_CVPR}, with meshes preferred by 3D steganographers as they can offer more message embedding space.
+\IEEEPARstart{S}{teganography} is both an art and a science that conceals confidential messages imperceptibly in innocent-looking digital media, such as images, videos, audio, and texts \cite{2009Steganography}.
+In recent years, the rapid advancement of 3D technologies has led to the widespread use of 3D models in various applications, such as virtual reality and 3D printing.
+This trend has made 3D models suitable hosts for steganography, similar to other digital media.
+Currently, 3D models are typically represented in three different ways: point clouds, polygon meshes, and voxels \cite{Qi_2017_CVPR}.
+Among these representations, meshes are preferred by 3D steganographers because they provide a greater capacity for message embedding.